Details

 Passports and Visas

-Americans do not need a visa to travel in Greece.
-Non-American participants should check with their government to find out if they need a visa.
+U.S. citizens do not need a visa to travel to Greece.
+Non-American participants should check with their government and local embassy to find out if they need visas.

 Money Exchange